ZhongfangHe/Dynamic_Sparsity_TVP/README.md

 # Dynamic_Sparsity_TVP
-Matlab codes and data spreadsheets for the paper "*Achieving dynamic sparsity in time-varying parameter regressions*" (January 2022).
+Matlab codes and data spreadsheets for the paper "*Achieving dynamic sparsity in time-varying parameter regressions*" (January 2022, "*ds.pdf*").
 Note that all the files should be kept in the same folder to directly run the codes.

 **Simulation example:**
 The file "*main_simulate_data2.m*" simulates the data used in the simulation study.
 3 sets of data are simulated with different noise-to-signal ratios (*S, M, L*).
 The main results in the paper are for the data with the "small" noise-to-signal ratio ("*Simulated_Data_MS.xlsx*").
 The other two datasets are mainly for validation purpose.